-Birthday: July 8, 1906
+Birthday: July 8, 1906 (Cancer)

-Born in: Cleveland
+Born In: Cleveland

 Philip Johnson was a renowned American architect who is particularly known for his postmodern work.
 Postmodern architecture signifies the return of "wit, ornament and reference" to architecture.
 His zeal for architecture was such that he made its advocacy his lifelong aim; he did so through his works, writings, and words.
 Though not the father of modern architecture, he certainly was its best progeny.
 He took architecture to literally new heights and was generously rewarded both in work and popularity.
 He collaborated with some the world’s best architects, namely, Mies van der Rohe and John Burgee.
 His clients included some of the wealthiest New Yorkers who hired him to design their houses.
 The best one among his creations, the Glass House, he kept for himself.
 His estate boasted of numerous architectural essays that were part of his signature design.
 Many of the world’s most famous structures such as the “Sony Building”, “Momentum Place”, “IDS Center”, “National Center for Performing Arts” [Mumbai], and “Crystal Cathedral” bear his signature.
 Called “the best openly-gay architect in America”, he was involved with gallerist David Whitney for over 45 years.
 His fusion of art, minimalism, and functional aesthetics made him a kingmaker who brought architecture out of the shadows and thrust it upon the world, which has never looked the same since.